 Businesses that have implemented ISO 13485 cite numerous benefits.
 Many companies seek the certification because of the financial benefits to their business.
 The certification demonstrates their commitment to building high-quality medical devices.
 That allows businesses to attract more clients than before.

-1. Ability to Contract with Larger Companies
+1. Contract with Larger Companies

 2. Demonstrate Commitment to High Quality